 Luuk van Middelaar (born 1973) is a political theorist and historian.
 He is a professor of EU law and European studies at the universities of Leiden and Louvain-la-Neuve (UCL) and a political commentator for NRC Handelsblad and De Tijd.

-The author of The Passage to Europe, he was the chief speechwriter and a close advisor to European Council President Herman Van Rompuy (2010-2014).
+The author of the prizewinning The Passage to Europe, he was the chief speechwriter and a close advisor to European Council President Herman Van Rompuy (2010-2014).
 Van Middelaar published his first book, Politicide, in 1999.
-Since its original publication in 2009, The Passage to Europe has received the Socrates Prize for the best Dutch philosophy book and the European Book Prize 2012.
+His most recent book is De nieuwe politiek van Europa.
+Since April 2018, he is member of the Dutch Advisory Council on International Affairs and the Chair of its Commission on European Integration (CEI).

 Van Middelaar has a PhD in philosophy from the University of Amsterdam (2009).
 He studied history and philosophy at the Rijksuniversiteit Groningen (1991-1999), including a year at Sorbonne in Paris (1993-1994), and did a postgraduate in Political studies at the Ecole des Hautes Etudes en Sciences Sociales in Paris (1999-2000).